 Follow us on CISPA's website Follow us on GitHub Follow us on LinkedIn Contact us via Email

-If you have active suicidal thoughts or about harming yourself, that is a medical emergency.
+If you have active suicidal thoughts or think about harming yourself, it is a medical emergency.
 Call 112.

 You do not have to pay for it